 i.
 This was deep feeling.
 Not every love is so great as to make a longing.
 Not every longing is so great as to make a fainting.

 c.
-My heart and my flesh cry out for the living God: The house of God was dear and desired to the Psalmist because it was where he met God.
-Everything within him – heart and flesh longed for God, and therefore loved His house.
+My heart and my flesh cry out for the living God: The house of God was dear and desired by the psalmist because it was where he met God.
+Everything within him – heart and flesh – longed for God and His house.

-ii.
+iii.
 This speaks to those who are leaders in God’s house today.
-More than offering programs, social connections, entertainment, excitement, or self-improvement, they must make places and meetings were people meet the living God.
+More than offering programs, social connections, entertainment, excitement, or self-improvement, they must make places and meetings in which people meet the living God.

-iii.
+iv.
 This speaks to all who come to the house of God today.
-They must come without primary focus upon programs, social connections, entertainment, excitement, or self-improvement; they must come with primary focus upon expectant meeting with the living God.
+They must come without primary focus upon programs, social connections, entertainment, excitement, or self-improvement; they must come with the primary focus and expectation of meeting with the living God.

-iv.
+v.
 The emphasis on meeting the living God prevents regarding the tabernacle or temple in the wrong way.
-The temple as a place could become an ungodly escape (as in 1 Kings 19:9) or an idol (as in Acts 7:48, 7:54).
-The Psalmist considers it here in its best sense: the place to meet with the living God.
+The temple as a place could be viewed incorrectly (as in Acts 7:48, 7:54).
+The psalmist considers it here in its best sense: the place to meet with the living God.